javierjulio/tweet-list/README.md

 that its HTML output is fully customizable.
 Plugin formats hashes, mention, and URLs in anchor tags.

-Original JS source by Daniel Lacy and used with permission.
+Original JavaScript by [Daniel Lacy](http://daniellacy.com/) and used with permission.

 ## Basic Usage